Gearhungry logo.

 • Gear

-Benchmade knives have a well-deserved reputation for being some of the highest grade production knives on the market.
-Benchmade’s quality control is legendary and the commitment of their designers and craftspeople is expressed in every knife that comes out of their Oregon City, Oregon production facility.
-Below we’re going to take a close look at the 8 best Benchmade EDC pocket knives.
+Benchmade knives have a well-deserved reputation for being some of the highest quality knives on the market.
+Benchmade’s quality control is legendary, and the commitment of its designers and craftspeople is expressed in every knife that comes out of the Oregon production facility.
+Below we’re going to take a close look at the eight best Benchmade knives for the modern pocket and why there is a promise of quality in the Benchmade name.

 1